-Overtime - Regular-season - During regular-season games, if at the end of three (3) periods, the score shall be tied, each team shall be awarded one point in the League standings.

-The teams will then play an additional overtime period of five (5) minutes with the team scoring first declared the winner and being awarded an additional point.
-The overtime period shall be played with each team at a numerical strength of four (4) skaters and one (1) goalkeeper.

-The overtime period will be commenced immediately following a three (3) minute rest period during which the players will remain on the ice.
+- (a) Overtime Regular-season - (1) During regular-season games, if at the end of three (3) periods, the score shall be tied, each team shall be awarded one point in the League standings. - (2) The teams will then play an additional overtime period of five (5) minutes with the team scoring first declared the winner and being awarded an additional point.
+The overtime period shall be played with each team at a numerical strength of four (4) skaters and one (1) goalkeeper. - (3) The overtime period will be commenced immediately following a three (3) minute rest period during which the players will remain on the ice.
 The teams will not change ends for the overtime period.
 Goalkeepers may go to their respective players' benches during this rest period, however, penalized players must remain on the penalty bench.
-Should a penalized player exit the penalty bench during this rest period, he shall be returned immediately by the officials with no additional penalty being assessed, unless he commits an infraction of any other rule.

-Overtime - Regular-season - Extra Attacker - A team shall be allowed to pull its goalkeeper in favor of an additional skater in the overtime period.
-However, should that team lose the game during the time in which the goalkeeper has been removed, it would forfeit the automatic point gained in the tie at the end of regulation play, except if the goalkeeper has been removed at the call of a delayed penalty against the other team.
-Should the goalkeeper proceed to his bench for an extra attacker due to a delayed penalty call against the opposing team, and should the non -offending team shoot the puck directly into their own goal, the game shall be over and the team that was to be penalized declared the winner.

-Overtime - Regular-season - Penalties - When regulation time ends and the teams are 5 on 3, teams will start overtime 5 on 3.
+Should a penalized player exit the penalty bench during this rest period, he shall be returned immediately by the officials with no additional penalty being assessed, unless he commits an infraction of any other rule. - (b) Overtime Regular-season Extra Attacker - (1) A team shall be allowed to pull its goalkeeper in favor of an additional skater in the overtime period.
+However, should that team lose the game during the time in which the goalkeeper has been removed, it would forfeit the automatic point gained in the tie at the end of regulation play, except if the goalkeeper has been removed at the call of a delayed penalty against the other team. - (2) Should the goalkeeper proceed to his bench for an extra attacker due to a delayed penalty call against the opposing team, and should the non-offending team shoot the puck directly into their own goal, the game shall be over and the team that was to be penalized declared the winner. - (c) Overtime Regular-season Penalties - (1) When regulation time ends and the teams are 5 on 3, teams will start overtime 5 on 3.
 Once player strength reaches 5 on 4 or 5 on 5, at the next stoppage of play, player strength is adjusted to 4 on 3 or 4 on 4, as appropriate.

-When regulation ends and teams are 4 on 4 teams will start overtime 3 on 3.

-If at the end of regulation time teams are three (3) skaters on three (3) skaters, overtime starts three (3) skaters on three (3) skaters.
-Once player strength reaches five (5) skaters on four (4) skaters or five (5) skaters on five (5) skaters, at the next stoppage player strength is adjusted to four (4) skaters on three (3) skaters or four (4) skaters on four (4) skaters, a s appropriate.

-At no time will a team have less than three players on the ice.
-This may require a fifth skater to be added if a two-man advantage occurs.
-If a team is penalized in overtime, teams play four (4) skaters against three (3) skaters.

-In overtime, if a team is penalized such that a two-man advantage is called for, then the offending team will remain at three (3) skaters while the non-offending team will be permitted a fifth skater.

-At the first stoppage of play after the two-man advantage is no longer in effect, the numerical strength of the team will revert back to either four (4) skaters on four (4) skaters or a four (4) skaters on three (3) skaters situation, as appropriate.
+When regulation ends and teams are 4 on 4 teams will start overtime 3 on 3. - (2) If at the end of regulation time teams are three (3) skaters on three (3) skaters, overtime starts three (3) skaters on three (3) skaters.
+Once player strength reaches five (5) skaters on four (4) skaters or five (5) skaters on four (4) skaters or four (4) skaters or four (4) skaters or four (4) skaters on four (4) skaters, as appropriate. - (3) At no time will a team have less than three players on the ice.
+This may require a fifth skater to be added if a two-man advantage occurs. - (4) If a team is penalized in overtime, teams play four (4) skaters against three (3) skaters. - (5) In overtime, if a team is penalized such that a two-man advantage is called for, then the offending team will remain at three (3) skaters while the non-offending team will be permitted a fifth skater. - (6) At the first stoppage of play after the two-man advantage is no longer in effect, the numerical strength of the team will revert back to either four (4) skaters on four (4) skaters or a four (4) skaters on three (3) skaters situation, as appropriate.

+(d) Overtime - Shootout